eduvpn/documentation/ACL.md

                 members: [bar]

-Here you can add the various user IDs to the group ID to give them access to the pool.
-Make sure the group ID, here `all`, `students` and `employees` matches with the ID as specified in `aclGroupList` in your pool configuration.
+Here you can add the various user IDs to the group ID to give them access to the profile.
+Make sure the group ID, here `all`, `students` and `employees` matches with the ID as specified in `aclGroupList` in your profile configuration.

 ### VootProvider